anurag-ramagiri/Texteditor/README.md

   - Select All
   - Close

-The Application is developed using Java JSwing Framework.
+The Application is developed using Java Swing Framework.